 In the same year our Surveyor/Architect completed a Quinquennial Inspection (a requirement for every 5 years) to identify and make recommendations for any necessary repair or remedial works which will be required.
 The recommendations are prioritised over the first 2 and 5 years.
 Fortunately, no major defects have been identified for us and the PCC will be working through the list of works and seeking grants to undertake them.

-The church is involved in planning the following project for the near future:
+The church has been involved in planning the following project for the future, but progress has been impeded by the ongoing pandemic:

-- the installation of kitchen and toilet facilities within the building and the grounds.
+- the installation of toilet facilities in the grounds.
 This is a major development for a building currently without water or sewage supply, and involves considerable planning and options work to identify both location and sympathetic design.
 Funding of this project is anticipated from a combination of grants and a generous legacy from previous church member, Mac Pendleton.

-As an interim measure a temporary portaloo has been purchased and installed outside the rear of the church.
-This will provide much-need toilet facilities for events and services at the church until permanent facilities can be provided.
+As an interim measure a temporary portaloo was purchased and installed outside the rear of the church.
+However this is not currently in use.

 Further updates on progress with this and other projects will be posted on this website, and reported in the Outlook on Oxney.